With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Here is a list of a few of the paranormal creatures they might find someday if we are lucky.
 Scroll down to learn more about each mythical monster.

-While there has been all kinds of compelling evidence over the years, the most famous is probably the Patterson-Gimlin footage from 1967.
+While there have been all kinds of compelling evidence over the years, the most famous is probably the Patterson-Gimlin footage from 1967.

 In this clip, a Sasquatch is shown crossing a washed-out creek bed and disappearing into the forest.
 The cameraman gives chase, but his film runs out.